twoBirds/twobirds/README.md

 - the repo above is mirrored from [gitlab twobirds-core](https://gitlab.com/twoBirds/twobirds-core)
 - if you want to send pull requests, fork from the gitlab repo.
-- this repo is DEPRECATED and only here for historical reasons
+- this repo is DEPRECATED and only here for historical reasons.

 # twoBirds v7.0a